syncfusion-content/winui-docs/winui/Chart/SeriesTypes/GroupingStacked.md

 # Grouping Stacked in WinUI Chart

-You can group the stacked similar series using [`GroupName`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.StackedSeriesBase.html#Syncfusion_UI_Xaml_Charts_StackedSeriesBase_GroupName) property of stacked series.
-The stacked series which contains the same [`GroupName`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.StackedSeriesBase.html#Syncfusion_UI_Xaml_Charts_StackedSeriesBase_GroupName) will be stacked in a single group.
+You can group the stacked similar series using the [`GroupName`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.StackedSeriesBase.html#Syncfusion_UI_Xaml_Charts_StackedSeriesBase_GroupName) property of stacked series.
+The stacked series contains the same [`GroupName`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.StackedSeriesBase.html#Syncfusion_UI_Xaml_Charts_StackedSeriesBase_GroupName) will be stacked in a single group.

 The following code example shows how to group the stacked series.